jevgeni-arefjev/infra-services/backup_restore.md

 ## Run following commands on server with prometheus

+Escalate the privileges:

+    sudo su -

-You can check if the server is correct and MySQL is operational:
+You can check if the server is correct and prometheus is operational:

     service prometheus status

+Restore prometheus snapshot from the backup:

+    sudo -u backup duplicity --no-encryption restore rsync://jevgeni-arefjev@backup/prometheus /home/backup/restore --no-restore-ownership

+Stop prometheus:

+    service prometheus stop

-Make sure /home/backup/restore directory is empty:
+Make sure /home/backup/restore and /var/lib/prometheus/metrics2 directories are empty:

+    rm -r /home/backup/restore/

-    rm -r /home/backup/restore/*
+    rm -r /var/lib/prometheus/metrics2/

 Prometheus snapshot has a name starting with the date, 2025 for example.
-Restore prometheus snapshot from the backup:

-    sudo -u backup duplicity --no-encryption restore rsync://jevgeni-arefjev@backup/prometheus /home/backup/restore --no-restore-ownership sudo su -
+Use autocomplete to find that snapshot:

     mv /home/backup/restore/2025...{use autocomplete}/* /var/lib/prometheus/metrics2/

     chown -R prometheus:prometheus /var/lib/prometheus/metrics2/

     service prometheus start
-    exit

 ### Check if data is restored